wienerr/Piklist-Documentation/content/comment-block-parameters/page.md

 What admin page will display this data.
 NOTE: To display on a settings page, use the menu_slug.

-Piklist Parts: meta-boxes, terms, users, workflows, notices
+Piklist Parts: meta-boxes, terms, users, workflows, notices, media

 * Input:  comma-delimited
 * Returns:  array